Frank-Mayer/yab/README.md

 ## Lua definitions

+Run `selene --def` to create a definitions file in your global config directory.
+Use this to configure your Lua language server.

-When you initialize a project with `selene --init` a definitions file is created in one of those directories:
+Global config is one of those directories:

 1. `$XDG_CONFIG_HOME/selene/`
 1. `$APPDATA/selene/`